BentoBoxWorld/Challenges/README.md

 If you like this addon but something is missing or is not working as you want, you can always submit an [Issue request](https://github.com/BentoBoxWorld/Challenges/issues) or get a support in Discord [BentoBox ![icon](https://avatars2.githubusercontent.com/u/41555324?s=15&v=4)](https://discord.bentobox.world)

+## Translations

+As most of BentoBox projects, Challenges Addon is translatable in any language.
+Everyone can contribute, and translate some parts of the addon in their language via [GitLocalize](https://gitlocalize.com/repo/2896).
+If your language is not in the list, please contact to developers via Discord and it will be added there.
+Unfortunately, default challenges come only in English translation.
+But with version 0.8.0 there will be access to different challenges libraries, where everyone could share their challenges with their translations.
+More information will come soon.

 ## How to use

 1. Place the addon jar in the addons folder of the BentoBox plugin